nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

-Let's say you want to see an archived employee's information.
+Let's say you want to find an archived employee's information.
 You can follow these instructions:

 1. Type `c-archive-list` into the _Command Box_.
 2. Press "Enter" to execute.